Kids: Aye aye, captain!

 - Small Role, Big Impact: Sandy only appears in the beginning but is the one who teaches SpongeBob about Christmas and inspires him to spread the annual tradition to Bikini Bottom.
 Matter of fact, she's the sole reason why Bikini Bottom even celebrates Christmas to begin with.

 - Snowy Sleigh Bells: The opening uses a carol version of the regular SpongeBob theme song and features prominent sleigh bells.

 - Special Edition Title: The beginning credits are decorated for the holidays, with a Christmas wreath dressed over Painty's portrait, and at the end, instead of SpongeBob's nose flute, a choir of Christmas Carolers that have been singing the entire theme song like a carol sing "Fala la la la la la la la la la la!"

 - Throw the Dog a Bone: Squidward does a good deed but it really cost him most of his possessions.
-Though he ends up getting a present in the end as well, and experiences the real Santa with his own eyes.
+Though he ends up getting a note from Santa in the end as well, and experiences the real Santa with his own eyes.

 - Title Drop:Sandy: Ain't you never seen a Christmas tree before?SpongeBob: Christmas who?

 - The Unreveal: The reason the real Santa (who is seen in the sky at the end) doesn't visit Bikini Bottom is never explained.